 C.F.
 Jeff Wu of the Georgia Institute of Technology was presented the award in 2005 for "outstanding statistical contributions to the design of experiments and quality improvement, and for bringing sound statistical ideas and applications to the engineering sciences."

-In 2004, Douglas Nychka of the National Center for Atmospheric Research (NCAR) received the award for his "outstanding contributions to the statistical sciences, both theory and practice, atmospheric science, climatology, environmetrics and the geosciences."
+Douglas Nychka of the National Center for Atmospheric Research (NCAR) received the 2004 award for his "outstanding contributions to the statistical sciences, both theory and practice, atmospheric science, climatology, environmetrics and the geosciences."

-The 2003 award was presented to Raymond Carroll of Texas A & M University for his "outstanding cross-disciplinary contributions to the statistical sciences, epidemiology, public health, nutrition, molecular cell biology and environmental toxicology."
+Raymond Carroll of Texas A & M University won the 2003 award for his "outstanding cross-disciplinary contributions to the statistical sciences, epidemiology, public health, nutrition, molecular cell biology and environmental toxicology."

 Max Morris of Iowa State University received the 2002 Award, recognizing "outstanding cross-disciplinary contributions to the statistical sciences, engineering, health physics, geology and toxicology."

-The inaugural award was presented to Professor Elizabeth Thompson of the University of Washington at the NISS reception at JSM 2001 in Atlanta, for her "sustained, high-quality cross-disciplinary research bridging the statistical sciences and genetics."
+Elizabeth Thompson, Professor at the University of Washington, was presented with the inaugural Sacks Award at the NISS reception at JSM 2001 in Atlanta, for her "sustained, high-quality cross-disciplinary research bridging the statistical sciences and genetics."